Photo by Curtis Comeau

-Edmonton Fire Rescue Services is working with all levels of government, community groups, business leaders, municipal departments, other fire services, Mental Health and Health Care groups, Police Agencies and the public to partner together to reduce arson in our community.
+Edmonton Fire Rescue Services is working with all levels of government, community groups, business leaders, municipal departments, other fire services, Mental Health and Health Care groups, police agencies and the public to reduce arson in our community.

 Arson affects all of us in one form or another, financially or emotionally.
 By working together we will ensure greater success in making our city a safer community where we can all work, play and enjoy our families.

-- Watching out for each other’s properties, especially when away on vacation
+- Watch out for each other's properties, especially when away on vacation

-- Writing down license plate numbers of suspicious vehicles and getting descriptions of suspicious persons to report to Edmonton Police Services
+- Write down license plate numbers of suspicious vehicles and get descriptions of suspicious persons to report to Edmonton Police Services

-- Encouraging Neighbourhood Watch members to patrol their respective communities to locate abandoned homes and buildings and report these to City Officials
+- Encourage Neighbourhood Watch members to patrol their respective communities to locate abandoned homes and buildings and report these to city officials

-- Cleaning up your property and yards of materials that an arsonist could use to start a fire, such as piles of brush, garbage, used furniture or old vehicles.
+- Clean up your property and yard of materials that an arsonist could use to start a fire (i.e., piles of brush, garbage, used furniture or old vehicles)

 - Clean up the neighbourhood by removing garbage, flammable liquids, gasoline containers and abandoned vehicles

 - Secure the doors, windows or other openings located in abandoned homes and buildings

 If your child has misused fire, deliberately started a fire or if you are concerned about your child's interest in fire, please consider our Y-FIRE Program.